apache/maven-build-cache-extension/src/site/markdown/how-to.md

     </input>
 ```

-### Plugin property is env specific and yields different cache key in different environments
+### Plugin property is environment-specific and yields different cache keys in different environments

 Consider to exclude env specific properties: